 Do you offer family therapy?

 Often, if a single member of a family is struggling, we focus on providing support and specific tools for that person first.
 Once your child is reaching their goals, feeling more empowered, and capable of making more choices, they may need support translating their new skills into their family environment.
 This is when we may suggest family therapy.

 Family Therapy can be a great opportunity to practice healthy ways of being in relationships both now and in the future (as kids begin to grow up, make friends, date, and work).
 In a family therapy session, your role is to be present with your child as they practice their new communication and regulation skills with you.
 You may be asked to play, talk, and move around with your child during sessions.

-Our private pay rate is $150 per session and is arranged directly with your therapist.
+Our rates are $125 - $150 per session and is arranged prior to your initial Intake sppointment.
 Occasionally we adjust rates lower based on circumstances.

-North Andover Counseling participates in Blue Cross Blue Shield and Optum insurance networks which includes: United Healthcare and Harvard Pilgrim Healthcare.
+North Andover Counseling participates in the Blue Cross Blue Shield insurance network.
 In addition, Out-of-network reimbursement forms will be promptly completed upon request.
 In addition, many insurance plans offer Flexible Healthcare Spending Accounts that can be used to cover therapy.

 Please click here to see our Insurance Information and Payment options.